Knowing how to dehydrate vegetables is very similar to knowing how to dehydrate fruit. It is easy, quick and a valuable tool to stocking your pantry.

-Knowing how to dehydrate vegetables is not a science, but an art.
+Knowing how to dehydrate vegetables is an art, and fortunately, it has a very small learning curve!
 You will learn how to dehydrate vegetables as you experiment.
 Enjoy the journey!

-I first fell in love with Kale Chips in my cooked food days.
-My Mother would make them in the oven at high heat and they would come out black, crispy and delicious, yet quite ugly.
-Using the dehydrator, they are still delicious, but only green and lacy.
-These kale are quite attractive, not to mention live.
+I first fell in love with kale chips in my cooked food days.
+Using the dehydrator, they are still delicious, and green and lacy.
+They are quite attractive, not to mention raw and live.
 Follow the link to my recipe for Kale Chips.

 A discussion on how to dehydrate vegetables would not be complete unless there was at least a passing mention to potato chips.

 As an alternative to the cooked-in-oil variety, use your dehydrator to make raw, living potato chips.
 The result is a heavier, denser chip.
 You are simply taking raw potatoes and drying them, but these chips have all of the wonderful nutrients of the potato!